 monday’s set of task management tools makes it ideal for many working styles.

-Both pieces of project management software also have project portfolio management and group task cataloging capabilities, which make them ideal for teams working on multiple complex projects.
+Each project management software also has project portfolio management and group task cataloging capabilities, which make them ideal for teams working on multiple complex projects.
 Any way you slice it, Jira and monday.com can handle simple and complex projects.

 Jira’s kanban board and timeline task management tool aren’t as fleshed out as monday’s, and the platform overall is suited more to software development than to general project management.
 However, both platforms still offer many of the same tools, which is a boon for teams that need them to track project tasks.